-- 9. Participating in securities issues, including, without limitation, underwriting or placement as agent (whether publicly or privately). - 10.
+- (b) foreign exchange, exchange, interest rate or index instruments, and - (c) commodity futures, transferable securities or other negotiable instruments or financial assets, including, without limitation, bullion. - 9.
+Participating in securities issues and the provision of financial services related to such issues, including, without limitation, underwriting or placement as agent (whether publicly or privately) for and on behalf of a customer. - 10.
 Providing settlement or clearing services for financial assets including, without limitation, securities, derivative products or other negotiable instruments. - 11.
-Providing advice to undertakings on capital structure, industrial strategy or related questions, on mergers or the purchase of undertakings. - 12.
+Providing advice to undertakings on capital structure, industrial strategy or related questions, on mergers or the purchase of undertakings, except where the advice is provided in the course of carrying on the business of a lawyer or accountant. - 12.
 Money broking. - 13.
 Money changing. - 14.
 Providing individual or collective portfolio management services or advice. - 15.
 Providing safe custody services. - 16.
 Providing services for the safekeeping or administration of cash or liquid securities on behalf of clients. - 17.
 Carrying on the business of a credit union. - 18.
 Accepting repayable funds other than deposits. - 19.
 [Omitted by an amendment to Schedule 1 to the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as made by the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) (Amendment) Regulations, 2008] - 20.
 Accepting deposits in the course of carrying on "deposit-taking business" as defined in the Banking Supervision (Bailiwick of Guernsey) Law, 1994. - 21.
 Carrying on "controlled investment business" as defined in the Protection of Investors (Bailiwick of Guernsey) Law, 1987. - 22.
-Carrying on "insurance business" as defined in the Insurance Business (Bailiwick of Guernsey) Law, 2002, or doing anything - - (a) which can only lawfully be done under the authority of a licence of the Commission under the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002, or - (b) the doing of which is specifically exempted by that Law from the requirement to hold such a licence. - 23.
-Carrying on "regulated activities" as defined in the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000, in circumstances where the activity is prohibited except under the authority and in accordance with the conditions of a licence granted by the Commission under section 6 of that Law (a "fiduciary licence").
+Carrying on "insurance business" as defined in the Insurance Business (Bailiwick of Guernsey) Law, 2002 or doing anything which can only lawfully be done under the authority of a licence of the Commission under the Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2002. - 23.
+Carrying on "regulated activities" as defined in the Regulation of Fiduciaries,

+Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000, in circumstances where the activity is prohibited except under the authority and in accordance with the conditions of a licence granted by the Commission under section 6 of that Law (a "fiduciary licence").